NVlabs/DG-Net/README.md

 cd DG-Net/
 ```

-Our code is tested on PyTorch 1.0.0+ and TorchVision 0.2.1+ .
+Our code is tested on PyTorch 1.0.0+ and torchvision 0.2.1+ .

 ### Dataset Preparation
 Download the dataset [Market-1501](http://www.liangzheng.com.cn/Project/project_reid.html)